speedyrulz/Herrgotts-H3-Infinite-Continuation-Suite/README.md

 No manual editing was performed at the six clip boundaries.
 I've removed a few seconds of nonsense speach at the end since I was too lazy to regenerate.

+If the suite works well for you, example videos are very welcome.
+Open a GitHub Issue with a short description of the settings/workflow and a link to the result.
+With permission, good examples can be added to the GitHub showcase with credit.

+Bug reports are equally useful.
+Please include the relevant console log and, when possible, the workflow JSON.

+## Main features

+- Direct **video + audio latent continuation** without decode/re-encode handover.
+- Repeated **Last Frame keyframe anchors** for visual control and quality resets.
+- **Auto Handover** that detects the frozen FL2VA tail instead of using a fixed trim.
+- **Phase-aligned context** to avoid startup flicker from invalid H3 latent cut positions.
+- **No-Lock Fallback** when no final freeze is detected.
+- **Safe Tail Bridge:** rendered frames lost only because of latent phase alignment can replace the first 1–2 potentially unstable video frames of the next clip.
+- Short context-aligned **video crossfade** and independently tested **15 ms audio de-click crossfade**.
+- `Full`, `Stitch Ready` and `Final Clip` output modes.
+- Save / Load complete AV latents with stitch metadata.
+- A **memory-bounded Saved Chain Stitcher** for long projects generated clip by clip.
+- Lazy, marker-gated H3 runtime hooks that are installed only when continuation is actually used.

 ### How this differs from other H3 chaining tools

 Latent-based H3 chaining is not unique to this project.
 Other community tools, including [ComfyUI-H3-Motion-Context](https://github.com/NikoDemon80/ComfyUI-H3-Motion-Context), also continue H3 motion/audio context directly.